Reading Time: 7 minutes

 The Negotin Region

 The vineyards are on slopes and experience true continental climate.
-The Danube river helps moderate temperature in the winter and the region experiences close to 300 days of sunshine in a year.
-Some regional wine professionals believe that this is the best place to cultivate Bordeaux blends in the country.
+The Danube river helps moderate temperature in the winter and the region experiences close to 300 days of sunshine annually.
+Some regional wine professionals believe that this is the best place to cultivate Serbian Bordeaux blends .

 Our journey to the Negotin region is smooth and scenic.
 Outside of the main highway that runs down the center of Serbia, two-lane roads snake through the countryside.
 We experience no traffic aside from the occasional trucks.
 Our Chevrolet Aveo makes passing on the steep gradients difficult but not worrisome.